LouiseSteward/learn/childhood-tb/text/quiz-05.md

 ---
-title: Test 5.
+title: Quiz 5.
 Preventing childhood tuberculosis
 style: test
 ---

-# Test 5: Preventing childhood tuberculosis
+# Quiz 5: Preventing childhood tuberculosis

 Please choose the one most correct answer to each question or statement.